 - 9 AM - 12 PM on Wednesdays

 Considering the variations in the different studies, it is better to look at a wider selection of times, rather than just a best time to post on Instagram – you are going to post more than once a week anyhow if you want to succeed.

 Engagement is Usually Your Number 1 Priority on Instagram

 Although each firm is different, most businesses aim to build as much engagement as possible on their Instagram account.
 Traditional Instagram engagement includes likes and comments.
 More recently, people have begun to add views, shares, and direct messages as well.
+With the rise in the need for consistent engagement, many businesses are now turning to social media scheduling tools to ensure timely and strategic posts.
 Then you can further add the above types of engagement of Instagram spin-offs, such as Instagram Stories and IGTV.

 This means that there is no longer a clear-cut definition of engagement, but it does include all interactions between your social followers/customers and your business on Instagram.

 See our Instagram Calculator to calculate the engagement rate of your account based on the number of followers, category, and average post likes.

 HubSpot data shows the surprising fact that the average Instagram post receives 14,869 likes.
 You might look at your own Instagram account statistics and feel profoundly disillusioned by that fact.
 However, that number is the mean – heavily influenced by viral posts shared by influencers.
 HubSpot found that the median number of likes received on an Instagram post is much nearer 100; meaning that half of all Instagram posts receive fewer than 100 likes.